 PT: If approved, what practical advice would you give to clinicians who are considering including KarXT in their treatment plans for patients with schizophrenia?

 Lichtshein: This is what I do with new medications: I try to learn as much as I can about any new medicines by attending conferences or doing CME articles and understanding the positives and negatives of any new medication, what it is indicated for, and how it could be best utilized in treating patients.
 In this case, treating patients with schizophrenia, I may consider M1 M4 muscarinic agents as first-line treatments.
-I might use them initially in new patients with schizophrenia.
+I might use them initially in new patients with schizophrenia given their more benign side effect profile as the potential development of metabolic syndrome is a significant concern and patients with schizophrenia are already at an increased risk of developing metabolic syndrome.

 PT: If approved, what types of patients do you think will benefit the most from this agent?

-Lichtshein: Once approved, I believe that these types of medications will potentially benefit patients who have not responded to standard, atypical antipsychotics and ones who are being considered for clozapine.
+Lichtshein: Once approved, I believe that these types of medications will potentially benefit patients who have not responded to standard, atypical antipsychotics and ones who are being considered for clozapine as a potential option before choosing the route of clozapine

 PT: You recently attended a conference where this agent was being discussed.
 What was the sense from your colleagues about it?
 What did you take away from that discussion?